Shakya

 Siddhartha Gautama, called Shakyamuni "Sage of the Shakyas", the most famous Shakya.
 Seated bronze from Tibet, 11th century.

-Shakya (Pāḷi: Sakya; Sanskrit: Śākya) was an ancient Indo-Aryan tribe of north-eastern India whose existence is attested during the Iron Age.
-The Shakyas were organised into a gaṇasaṅgha (an aristocratic oligarchic republic), also known as the Shakya Republic.
+Shakya (Pāḷi: Sakya; Sanskrit: Śākya) was an ancient clan of north-eastern South Asia whose existence is attested during the Iron Age.
+The Shakyas were organised into a gaṇasaṅgha (an aristocratic oligarchic republic), known as the Shakya Republic.
 The Shakyas were on the periphery, both geographically and culturally, of the eastern Indo-Gangetic Plain in the Greater Magadha cultural region.